 When you apply, you must submit a copy of your employment contract or a specific job offer which contains all the terms of employment.

 If SIRI has any doubts whether your salary and terms of employment correspond to Danish standards, we can ask experts in the field, e.g. one of the regional labour market councils, to assess the terms of employment.

 If the experts find that the terms of your contract do not correspond to Danish standards, we will then request your comments before we make a decision in your case.

-Generally, there has to be a certain proportionality between paid salary and other salary forms such as diet and lodging, per diems, free car, telephone or the like offered by your employer. generally, paid salary has to pose a majority of the total salary.
+For cases not comprised by the condition of payment to a Danish bank account, there has to be a certain proportionality between paid salary and other salary forms such as diet and lodging, per diems, free car, telephone or the like offered by your employer. generally, paid salary has to pose a majority of the total salary.

 Uncertain salary such as piecework, commission or bonus can normally not be included in our salary estimation.